 Nanyang Technological University (NTU) - Division of Banking & Finance

-BI Norwegian Business School - Department of Economics
+BI Norwegian Business School; Central Bank of Hungary

 April 10, 2006

 We analyze the incentive problems that arise from the possibility for idea theft in the venture capital context, where the success of a start-up firm hinges on the unobservable efforts of both an entrepreneur, and a venture capitalist.
 The risk of idea theft is shown to destroy the entrepreneur's research effort incentives, thereby reducing the likelihood of innovation, and the value of the start-up firm ex ante.
 When idea theft is potentially verifiable ex post, the threat of litigation can solve the incentive problems for some projects.
 However, it is insufficient whenever a project's profit potential is sufficiently large, and whenever the ex ante probability that theft will be verifiable ex post is too small.
 Investment syndication is shown to offer a potential solution for the latter type of projects.
 The model's novel empirical predictions pertain to the relationship between the project characteristics, the size and the structure of a VC syndicate, and the probability of successful innovation.

 Number of Pages in PDF File: 36